1,000+ Opportunities

 For a detailed summary on CAPs and GHG Inventories, please explore the links to these CSC Priority actions below: Government Operations GHG Inventory Government Operations Climate Action Plan Community Climate Action Plan Climate Smart Communities Grants Each year, the DEC announces the opening of the Climate Smart Communities Grants from May – July.

-These grants, which are 50% match, area available for implementation and certification projects.
-CDRPC’s suitability team can provide free technical support to help communities apply for and administer these grants.
+These grants, which are 50% match, are available for implementation and certification projects.
+CDRPC’s sustainability team can provide free technical support to help communities apply for and administer these grants.

 Check out this webinar, hosted on June 9, 2023, about the grants: Climate Smart Communities Grants Webinar, June 9, 2023 CDRPC provides no-cost assistance to local governments and communities in developing both a GHG Inventory and Climate Action Plan.
 In addition, we provide no-cost assistance with certification support.
 Interested in the Climate Smart Communities program or climate action planning?

 Connect with one of CDRPC’s coordinators below to get started!
-Tara Donadio ( tara. donadio@cdrpc.
+Haley Balcanoff ( haley. balcanoff@cdrpc.

-Based on current listing details, eligibility includes: Cities, towns, villages, and counties of New York State.
+According to the current listing, eligibility includes: Cities, towns, villages, and counties of New York State.
 Must own property or obtain climate change mitigation easement.
 Projects must include climate adaptation focus.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.